KirylowE/NewBankGroup5/readme.txt

 10. SHOW LOANS (display currently outstanding loans for the logged in user)
 11. MODIFY CUSTOMER DETAILS    (amend personal details for logged in user)
 12. LOG OUT (log out current user - returns to login)

+**Known issues:**
+The Azure database is not on a production tier, so may go into a sleep mode if not accessed for a period of time.
+Connection attempts should rectify this, please try again.

+Contribute to the project: [NewBank] (https://github.com/KirylowE/NewBankGroup5):
+* Please do not save credentials in plain text in new branches!

+Authors:
+Group 5